-Outcome 1.3 Improved national and subnational policies, regulations and programmes related to commodity production practices in three target countries Outcome Indicator 1.3.1 Number of priority policies and regulations drafted and proposed that address systemic barriers to government oversight of and support for sustainable, reduced-deforestation commodity production In Indonesia, facilitation to strengthen 2 national policies ("Min. of Agr.
-Director General Regulation on Community Plantation Development" and "Government Regulation on Life Support System - a higher regulatory umbrella for KEE regulation facilitated under Outcome 1.4") have begun; academic papers for the development of draft regulations are being developed.
-At sub-national level, revisions to the "Pelalawan Regional Regulation (PERDA) on corporate social responsibility," with added clauses on private sector Mid-term Target 1.3.1 3 policy and regulatory priorities drafted and proposed End of Project Target 1.3.1 5 policy and regulatory priorities drafted and proposed finalized in July.
+Outcome 1.3 Improved national and subnational policies, regulations and programmes related to commodity production practices in three target countries Outcome Indicator 1.3.1 Number of priority policies and regulations drafted and proposed that address systemic barriers to government oversight of and support for sustainable, reduced-deforestation commodity production practices, with priorities identified in Table 7 of the CEO Endorsement request as well as through national and sub-national commodity platforms and project global support services.
+Life Support System - a higher regulatory umbrella for KEE regulation facilitated under Outcome 1.4") have begun; academic papers for the development of draft regulations are being developed.
+At sub-national level, revisions to the "Pelalawan Regional Regulation (PERDA) on corporate social responsibility," with added clauses on private sector obligation to assist smallholder have been approved by the Pelalawan House of Representatives for legalization.
+Meanwhile, facilitation to develop a "Head of District Regulation Mid-term Target 1.3.1 3 policy and regulatory priorities drafted and proposed End of Project Target 1.3.1 5 policy and regulatory priorities drafted and proposed finalized in July.
 At Midterm, 3 policy priorities at subnational level drafted and proposed including 1 legalized in Indonesia.
 In Indonesia, most work is done at subnational level, as at National level the work to strengthen the Community Plantation work was put on hold due to election.
-The the KEE policy was drafted and proposed It has been cleared technically in 2018 and proposed for signature to the legislation to be passed.
+The the KEE policy was drafted and proposed It has been cleared technically in 2018 and proposed for signature to the Minister in Q3 2019.
+Delays in Liberia, due to the delay in the RSPO National Interpretation and Targeted Scenario which was supposed to guide on the policy legislation to be passed.
 The situation is unclear for Liberia and Paraguay in terms of potential to achieve the target,.
 Work is progressing in all 3 countries.
 With the LUCM system being designed, Indonesia should have a solid approach to monitor on time their land use change.
-Data is being collected in Liberia and Paraguay. barriers to government oversight of and support for sustainable, reduced-deforestation "Pelalawan Regional Regulation (PERDA) on corporate social policy was drafted and proposed It has been cleared technically in 2018 and proposed for their land use change.
-Data is being collected in Liberia and
+Data is being collected in Liberia and Paraguay. global support services.
+(PERBUP) on Private Sector Partnership to Enhance to guide on the policy needed to adapt.